muratk3n/thirdwave/en/2019/11/faux-ambassadors.md

 Protestanism, that means even the Catholics of US would act Protestan whether they like it or not.
 This is in fact true.
 The faux ambassadorship, acting out streotypes aside, ppl act and think like Protestans.
-Huntington talked abt this in one of his books.
+Huntington talked about this in *Who Are We?*.

 3)